 The bartender shook his head as he slid the tumbler across the top.

 “On the house,” he growled and stomped away, but not before giving me an accusing glare.
 I pursed my lips.
-How was I to know she would do this to Dan?
+How could I know she would do this to Dan?
 Secretly, I burned with guilt, remembering her.
 She had that wild look in her eyes I should have recognized.

 “Don’t mind him,” I told Dan.
-“He’s just sore at the world.”
+“He’s only sore at the world.”

 “Can’t blame him.
 Let’s find a quiet place,” Dan grunted and we carried our drinks to an empty table tucked into a dark corner.
 The music followed us, but I didn’t mind.
 Looking at him, I still couldn’t believe it.
 It had been a while since I’d hunted, but even when I did, I never took too much.
 We were supposed to leave something behind, or the victim would never recover.